meredithregan/Programming-Basics/Part-4_Loops/Micro:bit/Resources/README.md

     <img style="text-align:center" src="../Assets/microbit-10.png" width="20%" height="20%" />
 </p>

-If you said the stick person does not stop jumping you are right, a **while** loop is a loop that only runs (executes) when its true otherwise it will not run if its false.
+If you said the stick person does not stop jumping you are right, a **while** loop is a loop that only runs (executes) when it's true otherwise it will not run if it's false.

 - [ ] In the **while** loop set the condition drop down from true to false.
 Did you notice it stop?
 It no longer runs the loop.
 <p align="center">